sarkershantonu/hardware/hackintosh-prodedesk-600-g2/readme.md

 From multibeast 8.2 (el capitan) use HD 530 drviver From multibeast 10.3 (high serra) use intel driver patch to avoid fliker

 Note : for hd resolution, not problem.
 But, as MAC(el captitan) does not support 4k resolution,you will see a black bar in bottom.
+I am still looking into solving this.

 # Need more investigation